ICh. BARNIE Sweape

 She has been transferred to the category Former mothers of the Czech breed

 DKK: 1/1 (B); DLK: 0/0 (A); PRA-PRCD: N/P (B); EU: A, gonio neg.

-I am guarding or in its surroundings, I can be pretty noisy.
-I am ‘laughing’ all the time; I like to learn and I learn quickly.
-I have good results on the training grounds and at
+I am "laughing" all the time; I like to learn and I learn quickly.
+I play treibball and I am excellent in this sport.